The miniTraff Icon

 Back to the main page.

-Below is the map and signal display (CTRL-V).
+Below is the 3D map and signal display (CTRL-J).

 The letters show the "turn preference" for each vehicle at the next intersection (L - left, R - Right, S - Straight, N - Not Applicable).
 The numbers show the lane that the vehicle is currently using.
 A trailing 'T' means that the vehicle is in a turnout or turn lane.

-The colors are selectable.
+The map colors can be changed.
 The red vehicles are stopped.
 The cyan vehicles are moving.
-The yellow vehicle has just run the red light at intersection #1 and is fleeing the scene while looking in the rear view mirror.
-The green vehicles have been 'flagged' ('left turn' selected on the color dialog).
+The yellow vehicles have just run the red light at intersection #2 and are fleeing the scene while looking in the rear view mirror.
+The magenta vehicles have been 'flagged' ('left turn' and 'lane #1' selected on the color dialog).
 This flag color overrides all other colors.

 The short street names (bbbbw, ccccs, bbbbe, ccccn) are just what I used for testing.
 The street name field is free form, but you'll probably want to abbreviate for space considerations on the map.